-After his baccalaureate studies he audited as many graduate courses as money allowed; from Latin American studies, to philosophy, human development, and world systems theory.
-He formally entered graduate studies at the School for International Training, where, as the first student accepted into two separate graduate tracks simultaneously, studied Applied Linguistics, Teaching, Peace-building, and Conflict Transformation across cultures.
+He has cursed through as many graduate courses as money allowed; from Latin American studies, to philosophy, human development, theology, world systems theory, counseling, psychology, and informal logic and argumentation.
+He graduated from School for International Training, where he studied Applied Linguistics, Teaching, Peace-building, and Conflict Transformation across cultures.

 He is employed currently as an Instructor in the School of Applied Liberal Arts and Sciences at a small CT University, bounded among the suburban sprawling hills of central Connecticut along the loamy shores and sandy embankments of that great New England river.